johncolmdoyle/sharkhack2018/03_alexa_skill/README.md

 ## Alexa Developer Console

 Back to the Alexa Developer Console, and click Endpoint, and paste this ARN into the default region.
-Click build:
+Click 'Save Endpoints':

 ![Alexa Developer Endpoint](../images/Alexa%20Console%20-%2010%20-%20Endpoint.png)

 # Test our Skill
 With this complete, click the Test in the menu, and enter: 'open shark hack hi' and expect to get our response from the lambda:

 ![Alexa Developer Test](../images/Alexa%20Console%20-%2011%20-%20Test.png)

 ## Onto the Device